-Type 1 hepatorenal syndrome is a progressive impairment in renal function, defined by a doubling of the initial serum creatinine concentration in less than two weeks to a value greater than 2.5 mg per deciliter (221 μ mol per liter).
-Type 2 hepatorenal syndrome is a stable or slowly progressive impairment in renal function that does not meet the criterion for type 1 hepatorenal syndrome.
+Type 1 hepatorenal syndrome is a progressive impairment in renal function, defined by a doubling of the initial serum creatinine concentration in less than two weeks to a value greater than 2.5 mg per deciliter (221 $\mu$ mol per liter).
+Type 2 hepatorenal syndrome is a stable or slowly progressive impairment in renal function that does not meet the criterion for type 1 hepatorenal syndrome

-Complication and Setting Intervention Comments Reference Gastrointestinal bleeding due to gastroesophageal varices Propranolol or nadolol (stepwise increase in dose until the heart rate decreases by 25% or to 55-60 beats/min) Reduces the risk of variceal bleeding and improves survival Bosch et al. 16 Spontaneous bacterial peritonitis In patients with acute variceal bleeding Oral norfloxacin (400 mg twice daily for 7 days), intravenous ofloxacin (400 mg daily for 7 days), or intravenous ciprofloxacin (200 mg daily) plus oral amoxicillin-clavulanic acid (1 g and 200 mg, respectively, three times daily) for 7 days Reduces the risk of spontaneous bacterial peritonitis and improves survival Rimola et al. 17 In patients with ascitic-fluid protein concentration <15 g/liter Oral norfloxacin (400 mg daily, indefinitely); oral ciprofloxacin (750 mg weekly, indefinitely); or oral trimethoprim-sulfamethoxazole (160 mg and 800 mg, respectively, five days per week, indefinitely) Reduces the risk of a first episode of spontaneous bacterial peritonitis; use of antibiotics is controversial because a beneficial effect on survival has not been demonstrated and because there is an increased risk of infections with resistant organisms Rimola et al. 17 Hepatorenal syndrome in patients with spontaneous bacterial peritonitis Intravenous albumin (1.5 g/kg of body weight on diagnosis of the infection and $\frac{1 \text{ g/kg}}{2 \text{ days}}$ Reduces the risk of the hepatorenal syndrome and improves survival Sort et al. 18 tone per day plus 160 mg of furosemide per day).6 Patients in whom there are recurrent side effects (e.g., hepatic encephalopathy, hyponatremia, hyperkalemia, or azotemia) when lower doses are given are also considered to have refractory ascites.6 The main clinical features include frequent recurrence of ascites after paracentesis, an increased risk of type 1 hepatorenal syndrome (which is characterized by progressive oliguria and a rapid increase in the serum creatinine concentration), and a poor prognosis (Fig. 2).
-Current therapeutic strategies include repeated large-volume paracentesis with the use of plasma expanders and transjugular intrahepatic portosystemic shunts.
-The use of peritoneovenous shunts was abandoned because of significant rates of complications.33 Repeated large-volume paracentesis plus albumin administration is the most widely accepted therapy for refractory ascites.
-Patients generally require paracentesis every two to four weeks, and the procedure can be performed in an outpatient setting.
-The main drawback is early recurrence of ascites, because paracentesis does not affect the mechanisms responsible for the accumulation of ascitic fluid.
+Table 2.
+Effective Interventions for Preventing Complications in Patients with Cirrhosis and Ascites.
+Complication and Setting Intervention Comments Reference Gastrointestinal bleeding due to gastroesophageal varices Propranolol or nadolol (stepwise increase in dose until the heart rate decreases by 25% or to 55-60 beats/min) Reduces the risk of variceal bleeding and improves survival Bosch et al. Spontaneous bacterial peritonitis In patients with acute variceal bleeding Oral norfloxacin (400 mg twice daily for7 days), intravenous ofloxacin (400 mg daily for 7 days), or intravenous ciprofloxacin (200 mg daily) plus oral amoxicillin-clavu- lanic acid (1 g and 200 mg, respectively, three times daily) for 7 days Reduces the risk of spontaneous bacterial peritonitis and improves survival Rimola et al. In patients with ascitic-fluid protein concentration <15 g/liter Oral norfloxacin (400 mg daily, indefinitely); oral ciprofloxacin (750 mg weekly, indefi- nitely); or oral trimethoprim-sulfamethox- azole (160 mg and 800 mg, respectively, five days per week, indefinitely) Reduces the risk of a first episode of spontaneous bacterial peritonitis; use of antibiotics is controversial because a beneficial effect on sur- vival has not been demonstrated and because there is an increased risk of infections with resistant or- ganisms Rimola et al. Hepatorenal syndrome in patients with spontaneous bacterial peritonitis Intravenous albumin (1.5 g/kg of body weight on diagnosis of the infection and 1 g/kg after 2 days) Reduces the risk of the hepatorenal syndrome and improves survival Sort et al.18 tone per day plus 160 mg of furosemide per day).
+Patients in whom there are recurrent side effects (e.g., hepatic encephalopathy, hyponatremia, hyperkalemia, or azotemia) when lower doses are given are also considered to have refractory ascites.
+The main clinical features include frequent recurrence of ascites after paracentesis, an increased risk of type 1 hepatorenal syndrome (which is characprognosis (Fig. 2).
+Current therapeutic strategies availability in some centers.35-37 include repeated large-volume paracentesis with the use of plasma expanders and transjugular intrahe- intrahepatic portosystemic shunting, as compared patic portosystemic shunts.
+The use of peritoneovenous shunts was abandoned because of significant rates of complications.
+Repeated large-volume paracentesis plus albumin administration is the ies.
+Therefore, the use of a transjugular intramost widely accepted therapy for refractory ascites. hepatic portosystemic shunt should not be recom-Patients generally require paracentesis every two to mended as the treatment of choice for refractory four weeks, and the procedure can be performed in ascites.
+This method should probably be reserved an outpatient setting.
+The main drawback is early for patients without severe liver failure or encepharecurrence of ascites, because paracentesis does not lopathy who have loculated fluid that cannot be affect the mechanisms responsible for the accumu- treated with paracentesis and for those who are unlation of ascitic fluid.